 Since then I have lived in thirteen different cities stretching from small-town New England, to Alabama, to El Paso, to Los Angeles, to Honolulu.
-In those cities I have held twenty-three different part-time jobs and met and worked with both parolees and students, both drifters and professionals, both working moms and immigrants, both unmistakable lunatics and borderline suicides.
+In those cities I have held twenty-four different part-time jobs and met and worked with both parolees and students, both drifters and professionals, both working moms and immigrants, both unmistakable sociopaths and borderline suicides.
 I've mopped floors with them and cleared out warehouses with them.
 I've fried onion rings beside them and watched them deal drugs.
 We've celebrated flush nights selling aluminum siding over the telephone, and cursed missing the last bus home.
-And we've watched out for each other on occasion, but we've also left each other standing in the rain.
+And we've watched out for each other on occasion; but we've also left each other standing in the rain.
 My neighborhoods have been rough and vibrant.
 And I've been saved from the street by my credit cards too many times.

-I've lived this life for twenty-five years for two reasons: One, because I had a feeling the safe, well-worn grooves of society were not reality; and, two, because I wanted to write about reality.
+I've lived this life for twenty-seven years for two reasons: One, because I had a feeling the safe, well-worn grooves of society were not reality; and, two, because I wanted to write about reality.